Pilots in an aircraft cockpit

 Learning experience

 Collaboration is core to our values, so we strive to embed this throughout your studies.
-You will experience group projects that will build your confidence and capabilities in team working, problem-solving and communication - all desirable skills for real-world aircraft engineering careers.
-You’ll also participate in competitions to enhance your professional and personal skills.
+You will experience group projects that will build your confidence and capabilities in team working, problem-solving and communication - all desirable skills for real-world aeronautical engineering careers.

 We are committed to providing the highest professional standards of teaching to our students, so our course is designed to meet the requirements of the Engineering Council’s Accreditation of Higher Education Programme.
-The course team has long-standing connections with the aviation industry, both in the North-West and beyond.
-You will benefit from a stimulating range of external guest lecturers, project and placement opportunities, and engagement with professional networks.
+The programme is accredited by the Royal Aeronautical Society.

 Read about student Nataniel's study experience at the university